Economic Factors >

 First Financial Group establishes standard evaluation procedures for responsible investment, abides by the Stewardship Principles, complies with related regulations, and fulfills fiduciary duties as an asset manager to maximize interests for beneficiaries and shareholders.

 Since 2015, First Capital Management has revised and updated the "Do-Not-Invest List for Sustainable Development Violations" every two weeks.
 It continuously reviews investees based on product sustainability, governance, social, and environmental criteria.
 Any company that is found to have engaged in conduct which is not in the spirit of sustainable development is added to the do-not-invest list.
 In the fourth quarter of 2016, we fine-tuned our screening guidelines for social factors to better safeguard human rights based on the content and spirit of the "Universal Declaration of Human Rights," with particular emphasis on Articles 6, 7, and 8 of the "International Covenant on Economic, Social and Cultural Rights."
-The number of companies included in the do-not-invest list from 2020 to 2022 were 10, 15, and 13 companies, respectively.
+The number of companies included in the do-not-invest list from 2021 to 2023 were 15, 13, and 15 companies, respectively.
 The list was provided to First Financial Holding, First Bank, First Securities, First Securities Investment Trust, First Life Insurance, and First Venture Capital for reference purposes.
-In 2022, the invested stock pool of the 6 domestic funds (small, innovative trends, electronics, core strategic, storefront, and balanced China) of FSITC did not include stocks from the "non-investment list of companies that violate sustainable development".
-Additionally, 73.89% of companies in the stock pool of domestic funds compiled their own sustainability reports.
-A decarbonization mechanism was established in coordination with the Group while subsidiaries in banking, securities, investment trust, and life insurance committed in 2023 to suspend additional investments into enterprises whose revenue of coal and atypical oil and gas exceeds a specific proportion*.
+In 2023, the invested stock pool of the 6 domestic funds (small, innovative trends, electronics, core strategic, storefront, and balanced China) of FSITC did not include stocks from the "non-investment list of companies that violate sustainable development".
+Additionally, 81.9% of companies in the stock pool of domestic funds compiled their own sustainability reports.

 Retail Banking / Individual Finance